-In August 2012, we entered into a \$100 million five-year revolving credit agreement and issued \$200 million in unsecured notes consisting of \$60 million Series A notes maturing in 2017, \$50 million Series B notes maturing in 2019, and \$90 million Series C notes maturing in 2022.
-In August 2017, we issued \$60 million of Series D notes maturing in 2025, and used the proceeds to repay the \$60 million Series A notes that matured on August 16, 2017.
-We also amended and extended the \$100 million five-year revolving credit facility for an additional five-year period.
-As of December 31, 2017, no amounts were outstanding on the revolving credit facility.
-Nevertheless, we continue to have substantial indebtedness outstanding in the amount of \$200 million in unsecured notes, which exposes us to risks associated with the use of leverage.
+We have substantial indebtedness outstanding in the amount of \$200 million in unsecured notes, which exposes us to risks associated with the use of leverage.
+In addition, we maintain a \$100 million revolving credit agreement, though no amounts are outstanding as of the date of this filing.
 Our substantial indebtedness may make it more difficult for us to withstand or respond to adverse or changing business, regulatory and economic conditions or to take advantage of new business opportunities or make necessary capital expenditures.
-In addition, our notes and revolving credit agreement contain financial and operating covenants that may limit our ability to conduct our business.
 To the extent we service our debt from our cash flow, such cash will not be available for our operations or other purposes.
 Because our debt service obligations are fixed, the portion of our cash flow used to service those obligations could be substantial if our revenues have declined, whether because of market declines or for other reasons.
-The Series B, Series C and Series D notes bear interest at a rate equal to 5.32%, 5.82% and 4.29% per annum, respectively, and each rate is subject to a 100 basis point increase in the event Artisan Partners Holdings receives a below-investment grade rating.
+Our Series C, Series D and Series E notes bear interest at a rate equal to 5.82%, 4.29%, and 4.53% per annum, respectively, and each rate is subject to a 100 basis point increase in the event Artisan Partners Holdings receives a below-investment grade rating.
 Each series requires a balloon payment at maturity.
 Any substantial decrease in net operating cash flows or any substantial increase in expenses could make it difficult for us to meet our debt service requirements or force us to modify our operations.
 Our ability to repay the principal amount of our notes or any outstanding loans under our revolving credit agreement, to refinance our debt or to obtain additional financing through debt or the sale of additional equity securities will depend on our performance, as well as financial, business and other general economic factors affecting the credit and equity markets generally or our business in particular, many of which are beyond our control.
 Any such alternatives may not be available to us on satisfactory terms or at all.